 Labor cost

 When you hire a contractor to construct a covered carport, it will cost you more as compared to a DIY project.
-For instance, building a metal carport can cost you anywhere between $3500 and $4000, but if you buy the materials yourself and build your own metal carport, it will save you a good $500 to $1000 just in labor costs.
+For instance, a metal carport price can be anywhere between $3500 and $4000, but if you buy the materials yourself and build your own custom metal carport, it will save you a good $500 to $1000 just in labor costs.

 However, keep in mind that if you hire a carport installer, you’ll save yourself from a lot of hassle.
 Moreover, even with hired help, the cost to build a carport is much less than the cost to construct a new garage.